jhonny007/lambda-kube/helm.md

 Lambda-kube makes Helm redundant.
-Here is a description of why we thing Lambda-kube provides a better solution.
+Here is a description of why we think Lambda-kube provides a better solution.

 # Text-based Templates
 Helm charts use text-based templates to generate YAML files.
 While